arafatm/learn-phoenixonrails/readme.md

 | Env-specific config | `config/<env>.exs`                      | `config/environments/<env>.rb`     |
 </details>

+We want to create a simple _about_ page

 xxx

 ### 18. Controllers and templates
 ### 19. Tailwind
 ### 20. Embedded Elixir